-Al-Futtaim Electric Mobility Company and BYD Celebrate Their Second State-of-the-Art Discovery Showroom on Sheikh Zayed Road, Dubai
+Al-Futtaim Electric Mobility Company And BYD Celebrate Their Second State-Of-The-Art Discovery Showroom On Sheikh Zayed Road, Dubai

-16 September 2024, Dubai, UAE – Al-Futtaim Electric Mobility Company, in collaboration with BYD, the global leader in New energy Vehicle (NEV) sales, has today celebrated the official opening of their newest showroom on Sheikh Zayed Road (SZR).
-This state-of-the-art facility exemplifies the brand’s unwavering commitment to advancing electric mobility in the UAE and aligns with the government’s ambitious goal of having over 40,000 EVs on the road by 2030.
+Dubai, UAE – Al-Futtaim Electric Mobility Company, in collaboration with BYD, the global leader in New energy Vehicle (NEV) sales, has today celebrated the official opening of their newest showroom on sheikh Zayed Road (SZR).
+This state-of-the-art facility exemplifies the brand's unwavering commitment to advancing electric mobility in the UAE and aligns with the government's ambitious goal of having over 40,000 EVs on the road by 2030.

 Since its inception, Al-Futtaim Electric Mobility Company has witnessed significant success, achieving around 2000 sales, and attracting 5,000 showroom visits at its first location in Dubai Festival City.
 The UAE website continues to draw substantial interest with over 1.3 million visits and more than 22,000 leads generated, further demonstrating BYD's growing popularity in the region.